-Why should mobile developers care about HIPAA compliance?
+Why should developers care about HIPAA compliance for Mobile Apps?

 The market for mobile health will continue to grow for the foreseeable future.
 If you’re responsible for risk or compliance or mobile apps at a healthcare organization, I’d hope you’re already familiar with HIPAA and why it matters.
 If you’re part of an app development shop, you need to be aware of the important legal and regulatory requirements of healthcare clients in order to capitalize on new opportunities for growth in the space.